 How can music help you doze-off and improve your sleep?
 Learn more about the relaxing effects of sleep music.

 But what remedies are effective when you actually want to doze off?
 Some recommend drinking warm milk with honey before going to bed.
 Others like to count sheep after they have closed their eyes.
-However, if you don’t drink milk and you have reached sheep number 5000 without any luck, you may consider using a different method like listening to some calm music.
+However, if you don’t drink milk and you have reached sheep number 5000 without any luck, you may consider using a different method like listening to some calm music on YouTube.

 Parents have, for the longest time, tucked in their children while singing a calming lullaby.
 These loving hymns have helped children sleep for centuries, but as an adult, it can be quite challenging to convince someone to sing you to sleep.
 So how can we compensate?